rebsonoliveira/sql-server/samples/features/json/product-catalog/nodejs-jquery-bootstrap-app/README.md

-# ASP.NET Core Product Catalog application that uses SQL/JSON functionalities
+# Node.js Product Catalog application that uses SQL/JSON functionalities

-This project contains an example implementation of ASP.NET Core application that shows how to display list of products, add, edit, or delete products in the list.
+This project contains an example implementation of Node.js application that shows how to display list of products, add, edit, or delete products in the list.

 ## Contents